Siege of Baghdad (1638)

-The recapture of Baghdad was the second conquest of the city by the Ottoman Empire as a part of the Ottoman–Safavid War of 1623–1639.
+The siege of Baghdad (محاصره بغداد) in the winter of 1638 marked the re-establishment of Ottoman control over Iraq, following a prior period of Safavid rule.
+It was part of the Ottoman–Safavid War of 1623–1639.

 Background

 Baghdad, once the capital of Arab Abbasid Caliphate, was one of the most important cities of the medieval Muslim World.
 In the second half of the Medieval age, the Turkic dynasties (Seljuks, Kara Koyunlu, Ak Koyunlu) and others tried to gain control over this prestigious city.

 From 1508 till 1534 it was ruled by the emerging Safavid dynasty of Iran, between that time led by shah Ismail I and shah Tahmasp I respectively.
-In 1534, the Ottoman sultan Süleyman I (Kanuni Sultan Süleyman) captured the city without any serious combat during the Ottoman–Safavid War (1532–55), which was confirmed in the resulting Peace of Amasya.
+In 1534, the Ottoman sultan Süleyman I (Kanuni Sultan Süleyman) captured the city without any serious combat during the War of 1532-1555, which was confirmed in the resulting Peace of Amasya.
 However, 90 years later it was recaptured by Abbas I of Persia.

 Attempts of several Ottoman commanders (serdar) to retake the city following 1624, were fruitless.
-In 1638 Ottoman Sultan Murad IV (Suleyman I's Great-Great-Great Grandson) decided to recapture the city.
+In 1638 Ottoman Sultan Murad IV (great-great-great-grandson of Süleyman I) decided to recapture the city.
 According to legend, only the sultan in-person, could conquer the city.
-Murat was seen as a warrior hero and thus it seemed as his duty to campaign and regain Baghdad.
-He had been victorious against the Druze rebels a decade earlier and won a great victory at the Siege of Yerevan (1635) in 1635.
+Murat was seen as a warrior hero and thus it seemed as his duty to personally lead this campaign and regain Baghdad.
+He had been victorious against the Druze rebels a decade earlier and won an important victory at the siege of Yerevan in 1635.

-According to the eyewitness account of Zarain Agha the Ottoman mobilization for the siege of Baghdad was 108,589 men composed of 35,000 infantry in part Janissaries, and 73,589 cavalry.
+According to the eyewitness account of Zarain Agha the Ottoman mobilization for the siege of Baghdad was 108,589 men composed of 35,000 infantry, in part Janissaries, and 73,589 cavalry.